Ecuador Threatens 'Strong Hand' Against Rebels After Confirming Triple Murder

 "Earlier this week, authorities dismissed as fake a statement signed by the captors claiming the journalists were killed during a military raid coordinated by the two governments."

-But on Thursday, after a Colombian TV network announced it had obtained graphic photographs that appeared to show the dead bodies of the three men, Ecuador's president canceled his meetings in Peru and flew back to the capital.
+But on Thursday, after a Colombian TV network announced it had obtained graphic photographs that appeared to show the dead bodies of the three men, Moreno canceled his meetings in Peru and flew back to the capital.

 Now, he has erased all doubt.